 Class Act Books

-eBook (EPUB format):
+eBook (EPUB and other formats):

 Barnes and Noble

 Introduced six months ago, the CommWealth system has outlawed private property.
 Playwright Allan Larson has adjusted well to this new society, easily claiming umbrellas, mansions, and Porsches from fellow citizens.
 Any object from your house to the clothes you’re wearing can be demanded by anyone, to be enjoyed for thirty days before anyone else can request it.
 In order to make this society workable, CommWealth has implemented its Four Rules governing the transfer of property:

 1. I have thirty days enjoyment of this object.

 2. You may not ask me for anything for thirty days.

 3. I can only ask you once.